salazarsebas/Aqua-Stark/.github/ISSUE_TEMPLATE/backend.md

 about: Describe thiThis template is for creating backend issues.s issue template's purpose here.
 title: "[Backend]"
-labels: Backend, May Be Rewarded
+labels: Backend, cairo, May Be Rewarded
 assignees: ''

 ---